Harishankar4274/Docker_Assistant/README.md

 # Docker_Assitant

-Docker Assistant is a administrating tool for Docker.
+Docker Assistant is a TUI based administrating tool for Docker on RHEL/CentOS platforms.

-It installs and manages other components of Docker like Containers, Images and Volumes.
+It installs and manages other components of Docker like Containers, Images and Volumes(under development).
 This is the prototype of the program.
 It manages some functionalities of Containers, Images and Volumes.

+It is an **Opensource** tool anyone use it and develop it accordingly.

 ## Prerequisites: